mroam/deepLearnAlg/README.md

 ----------
 * (√) Installed homebrew (required a sudo for installation, says that package downloads will NOT need sudo).
 * (√) Installed Anaconda (did not need an admin password, offered to install python 3.6 and/or 2.7 (we installed 3.6)).
+* (√) Installed tensorFlow (after reviewing ownership of /usr/local/Cellar   suggestion was sudo chown -R $(whoami) /usr/local/Cellar
+Note: “whoami” displays effective user id but man file says “has been obsoleted by the ‘id’ utility and is equivalent to ‘id -un’ though ‘id -p’ is suggested for normal interactive use.”